Camille Kostek Goes Pantsless, Spreads Legs In Nothing But A Buccaneers Jersey

-Camille Kostek put her support for Super Bowl 2021 contenders the Tampa Bay Buccaneers on display in a unique way on Instagram over the weekend when she celebrated the team’s win over the Green Bay Packers.
+Camille Kostek put her support for Super Bowl 2021 contenders the Tampa Bay Buccaneers on display in a unique way for Instagram over the weekend when she celebrated the team's win over the Green Bay Packers.
 In a sizzling grid update following the game on January 24, the 28-year-old Sports Illustrated model sat with her legs apart in a Bucs jersey.

 The black-and-white photo showed Camille sitting on the floor in front of a plain white background as she pulled down the oversized shirt with both hands, giving a glimpse at her décolletage.
 She covered her modesty by placing her hands in front of her and bent her knees to show off her toned thighs.